Enbridge’s continuous improvement and digital transformation journey

 Biju Misra, Director of Operations for Enterprise Services at Enbridge, speaks to Oil & Gas IQ about digital transformation and process automation in oil and gas, as well as the company’s Automation Center of ExcellenceAdd bookmark

-Biju Misra, Director of Operations for Enterprise Services at Canadian multinational energy transportation company Enbridge, was among the speakers at the upcoming OPEX in Oil & Gas Online 2020.
+Biju Misra, Director of Operations for Enterprise Services at Canadian multinational energy transportation company Enbridge, a speaker at many of our online events!

 OGIQ: What can you tell us about Enbridge’s digital transformation journey?